-In conclusion, whilst it is indisputable that, in comparison with the early 1960s, maritime arbitration is now taking a less informal shape and is gaining ground even in new centres where it is increasingly 'institutionalised' (if not even 'administered'), it is also true that - at the moment - 90% of maritime arbitrations are conducted with ad hoc procedures, within the LMAA and the SMA, where the parties maintain (either directly or through the arbitrators appointed by them) extensive powers to manage the proceedings.
+In conclusion, while it is indisputable that, in comparison with the early 1960s, maritime arbitration is now taking a less informal shape and is gaining ground even in new centres where it is increasingly 'institutionalized' (if not even 'administered'), it is also true that - at the moment - 90 per cent of maritime arbitrations are conducted with ad hoc procedures. within the LMAA and the SMA, where the parties maintain (either directly or through the arbitrators appointed by them) extensive powers to manage the proceedings.
 This certainly confirms the speciality of maritime arbitration compared to other types of international commercial arbitration.
-Of course, the powers of the parties to have influence over the maritime arbitration proceedings eventually depends on the existence of a mandatory procedural law applicable to such an arbitration (if any).
-Furthermore, the rules of arbitration provided for by the above mentioned maritime arbitral institutions may contain gaps which need to be filled.
+Of course, the powers of the parties to have influence over the maritime arbitration proceedings eventually depend on the existence of a mandatory procedural law applicable to such an arbitration (if any).
+Furthermore, the rules of arbitration provided for by the above-mentioned maritime arbitral institutions may contain gaps which need to be filled.
 In this respect, we must underline the central role of the so-called 'curial law', which may be defined as a body of rules which sets a standard external to the arbitration agreement and the wishes of the parties, for the execution of the arbitration.
-As it has been affirmed in general, in maritime arbitration, too, curial law usually corresponds to the law of the seat of arbitration
+As has been affirmed in general, in maritime arbitration, too, curial law usually corresponds to the law of the seat of arbitration (Naviera Amazonica Peruana SA v Compania Internacional de Seguros de Peru [1988] 1 Lloyd's Rep 116).

-6. Maritime arbitration and liner transport
+VI.
+Maritime arbitration and liner transport

-We have seen in the preceding paragraphs that, as concerns maritime commerce, party autonomy and international customs have considerable weight in the regulation of arbitration, with regard both to the issues related to the validity of arbitration clauses (§ 3), and to the applicable law (§ 4), as well as to the rules governing procedure (§ 5).
+We have seen in the preceding sections that, as concerns maritime commerce, party autonomy and international customs have considerable weight in the regulation of arbitration, with regard both to the issues related to the validity of arbitration clauses (III.), and to the applicable law (IV.), as well as to the rules governing procedure (V.).